Extremal problems about the order and size of nonhamiltonian locally linear graphs: Introduction

 \section{Introduction}

-We consider finite simple connected graphs, and use the standard notation throughout this article.
-For those not defined here, we refer the reader to Bondy and Murty \cite{B-M}.
-The order of a graph is its number of vertices, and the size is its number of edges.
-We denote by $V(G)$ and $E(G)$ the vertex set and edge set of a graph $G,$ respectively.
-Let $S\in V(G),$ we use $G[S]$ to denote the subgraph induced by $S$.
-A {\it Hamilton cycle } is a cycle that contains all the vertices in $V(G)$ and a graph that contains a Hamilton cycle is called a {\it hamiltonian graph}.
-A {\it Hamilton path} in a graph $G$ is a path that contains all the vertices in $V(G)$, and a graph that contains a Hamilton path is called {\it traceable}.
+In this study, we consider graphs that are finite, undirected, simple, and connected.
+We adopt standard notation in graph theory, and any unexplained terminology can be found in the monograph by Bondy and Murty~\cite{B-M}.
+The \emph{order} of a graph is characterized by the cardinal number of its vertex set, whereas the \emph{size} denotes the total count of edges.
+For a given graph \(G\), let \(V(G)\) and \(E(G)\) respectively denote the collection of its vertices and the set of its edges.
+Given a subset \(S\) of \(V(G)\), the subgraph of \(G\) induced by \(S\) is denoted by \(G[S]\).
+A \emph{Hamilton cycle} is defined as a cyclic traversal that encompasses each vertex precisely once; a graph possessing such a cycle is said to be \emph{hamiltonian}.
+In similar vein, a \emph{Hamilton path} refers to a linear traversal that incorporates all vertices, and a graph that admits such a path is designated as \emph{traceable}.

-Let $N_G(v)$ be the set of vertices adjacent to $v$ in $G$.
-When there is no danger of ambiguity, we use $N(v)$ instead of $N_G(v)$ for short.
-For a given graph property $\mathcal{P}$, we call a graph $G$ {\it locally} $\mathcal{P}$ if $G[N(v)]$ has property $\mathcal{P}$ for every vertex $v$ in $G$.
-For example, a graph $G$ is called locally hamiltonian if $G[N(v)]$ is hamiltonian for every vertex $v$ in $G$.
-The notion of local hamiltonicity was introduced by Skupień \cite{S1} in 1965.
-For some articles on locally hamiltonian or locally traceable, we refer to \cite{JDMS,JWS,5,8}.
-A graph $G$ is called {\it locally linear} if $G[N(v)]$ is an induced path for every $v$ in $G$.
-Locally linear graphs have been studied for a long time.
-In 1989, Parsons and Pisanski \cite{P-P} studied topological characterizations of locally linear graphs.
-Laskar and Mulder \cite{L-M} characterized all 3-sun-free locally linear graphs in 2013.
-They also characterized the graphs G with $G[N(v)]=P_k$ for $k\le4$.
-Graphs in which the neighborhood of each vertex is some special graph are investigated in \cite{2,3,4,6,7}
+Let $v$ be a vertex in a graph $G$.
+The set of all neighbors of $v$, that is, the vertices adjacent to $v$, is denoted by $N_G(v)$; when no ambiguity arises, we write $N(v)$ for simplicity.
+A graph \(G\) is called \emph{locally} \(\mathcal{P}\) with respect to a graph property \(\mathcal{P}\) if for each vertex \(v \in V(G)\), the subgraph induced by \(N(v)\) possesses property \(\mathcal{P}\).
+For example, $G$ is locally hamiltonian if each neighborhood subgraph $G[N(v)]$ contains a Hamilton cycle.
+This notion was originally introduced by Skupie\'{n}~\cite{S1} in 1965.
+For further advancements regarding locally hamiltonian and locally traceable graphs, we direct the interested reader to~\cite{JDMS,JWS,5,8}.
+A graph \(G\) bears the designation of being \emph{locally linear} by definition when, for each vertex \(v\) in the vertex set \(V(G)\), the subgraph that is canonically induced by the open neighborhood \(N(v)\) assumes the structural form of a path graph.